Abdulrazak-Alahmad/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 #### User Modifications
 * User can modify the input arguments during the instructions step 7 by modifying default value of arguments in [variables.tf](https://github.com/Abdulrazak-Alahmad/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C1%20-%20Azure%20Infrastructure%20Operations/project/starter_files/variables.tf) file.
-* This file contains all the user input variables that can be changed username, password, group resource name,location,number of VM and tags variables.
+* This file contains all the user input variables that can be changed username, password, group resource name, location, number of VM and tags variables.

 ### Output